JacobChin/Baseball-Projects/Swing-Biomech-Analysis/README.md

 These additions would provide a more complete understanding of how physical capacity, mechanics, and constraints interact to influence swing performance.

-Lastly, being able to test these two swings in a game like environment with time constraints would be interesting to see if the efficiency of the right handed swing will break or not.